georg-paul/MEGAPONY3000/README.md

 Important Notices
 -------------------------
+* Javascript is a requirement of this framework.
+The page won't break if Javascript is disabled, but the features won't work either.
 * Responsive Resizing will NOT work for few cases.
 Reload the page please, resizing is no real-world issue.
 Orientation change event should fire (not tested yet)
 * This Repo has an EARLY ALPHA state (proper testing was made but bugs are expected)
 * http://stackoverflow.com/questions/4208530/xmlhttprequest-origin-null-is-not-allowed-access-control-access-allow-for-file